Kholeka98/Data_Cleaning_Excel/README.md

 Python

 ### Data Understanding
-In the initial data understanding, we performed the following tasks:
+In the initial data understanding stap, we performed the following tasks:
 - Data Loading and Inspection.
 - Determined the total number of observations and fields.
 - Analyzed the statistical characteristics of the numeric columns.